garenyondem/FileCopyJob/README.md

 # FileCopyJob
-Copies source file to destination directory and archives it.
+Copies source file to destination directory and archives it with a date as a name.

 Supported runtime is Node.js v8.12.0 and above.